Henil-tandel/linkedin_community/README.md

 ## Usage

 - Register a new account or log in.
-- Create a new blog, save as draft, or publish.
-- View, edit, and manage your blogs from the dashboard.
+- Create new posts and view the feed.
+- Edit your profile and view other users' profiles.

 ---

 ## Tech Stack

-- **Frontend:** React, React Router, Tailwind CSS, Axios, React Toastify
+- **Frontend:** React, React Router, Tailwind CSS
 - **Backend:** Node.js, Express, MongoDB, Mongoose, JWT, bcryptjs
 - **Authentication:** JWT-based, protected routes

 ---

-## Scripts

-### Backend

-- `npm start` — Start the server
-- `npx nodemon index.js` — Start server with auto-reload

-### Frontend

-- `npm start` — Start the React app
-- `npm run build` — Build for production
-- `npm test` — Run tests

----

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT